 No matter how you do it —and I will show the easy way—farmland is one of the best performing types of real estate.
 According to the National Council of Real Estate Investment Fiduciaries, the 25-year average return on commercial and residential real estate is 10.3%, while farmland is 11.2% (as of May 2021).
 Those are averages and returns will vary by region and individual property.
 But farmland has done better, overall, in the last 25 years.

 Obviously, you could go out and buy farmland, but that seems like a lot of work, and putting hundreds of thousands or millions of dollars into a property may not be prudent for everyone.
 So here are some ways to invest in farmland with less capital, without an agent, and from your couch.

 - AcreTrader.com lists pieces of farmland that investors can partially own by choosing their investment amount.
 Income and gains (if the property is sold) are then split between the owners.
 Land sold on the site has already been reviewed and vetted by the staff, so there is some expert advice already built in.

 - Farmland LP focuses on sustainable farming.

 - GoSteward is a little different.
-You loan money to farmers that need it and recieve interested.
-Current rate is 4.5%.
+You loan money to farmers that need it and receive interest.
+The current rate is 4.5%.

 Currently, I don’t like the REIT options for farmland.
-If going the REIT route, there are way better (more) options for industrial and residential real estate.
-Those options are discussed a couple sections down.
+If going the REIT route, there are way better (and more) options for industrial and residential real estate.
+Those options are discussed a couple of sections down.

 Investment Grade (IG) Wines as an Alternative Investment: 11%

-According to VinFolio, an index composed “of the foremost traded IG wines reveals a compounded Annual Growth Rate of 11% since 1988.”
+According to VinFolio, an index composed “of the foremost traded IG wines reveals a compounded Annual Growth Rate of 11% from 1988 to 2020.”
 The site also provides some information on wine investing.